AntonioND/ucity/readme.md

 missing.
 The only finished part is the editor mode.
 This is not playable.
 This is just the skeleton of the game it may become in a not so far away future.

+It is developed using BGB (http://bgb.bircd.org/), and is tested on hardware every once in a while.

 General to do list:
 - Budget screen
 - Minimap screen (with different maps)